 That general shift holds true with the Cars 2 Video Game release as well.
 The first Cars game, which my son and I both played on the Gamecube, was a simple, but layered bit of fun, that took the theory of racing games and turned it upside-down.
 There was a world to explore in a kind of “free roam” uber menu, which allowed you to drive around Radiator Springs at your leisure, find hidden goodies, and make your way to various races and events.

-The Cars 2 effort tries to lean much more toward a “serious” racing game, although somehow in the sense of not being especially serious.
+The Cars 2 effort tries to lean much more toward a “serious” racing game (view the full list of the best racing games here, if you want to see a few serious racing games), although somehow in the sense of not being especially serious.
 After all, it’s an animated movie.
 It’s a strange combination, and one that focuses on laying waste with add-on weapons to a large degree, and ultimately, it’s sort of a weird game.

 I suspect that much of the negative press the film received was a result of expectations being ignored, abused, and otherwise mishandled, with people expecting a certain casual style, and a lot of Lightning McQueen and the characters we knew from the first film.
 The video game is liable to produce the same reaction, as those with little information will jump into this game and wonder what the hell is going on.